 - Water: 4 cups /as required to get the right consistency

-- Now chop the vegetables to make medium sized pieces, split the green chilies to half.
+- Now chop the vegetables to make medium-sized pieces, split the green chilies in half.
 Shallots can be kept whole.

 - Once the lentil is cooked, open the pressure cooker and add all the chopped vegetables.
 Give 2 more whistles to cook the vegetables.
 (Vegetables are added at a later stage to the lentil as we don’t want them to get completely mashed).

 - Now switch off the gas and let the stew cool.

 - Open the pressure cooker and add tamarind paste.
 Mix well.

 - In a tadka pan or any small pan, heat oil.
 Add in dry whole red chilies.

 - Once the chilies start to turn dark add in the mustard seeds, asafoetida, and mustard leaves.
 Sauté for 10-15 seconds, don’t let them burn, cook only till you start getting the aroma of spices.